zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ### NAT and Firewall Traversal

-In today's network there exist a large number of middleboxes.
+In today\'s network there exist a large number of middleboxes.
 The ones that normally have most impact on RTP are Network Address Translators (NAT) and Firewalls (FW).